projectEndings/projectEndings.github.io/people.md

 ----------------

 ### J. Matthew Huculak, Digital Scholarship Librarian
 **Dr. J. Matthew Huculak** is Digital Scholarship Librarian at the University of Victoria.
-He is an Advisory Board Member of Project Muse at Johns Hopkins University Press, the Director of the [Modernist Versions Project](mvp.uvic.ca) and co-founder of [Open Modernisms](openmods.uvic.ca), an open-source web-based resource to share open-access course packs.
-He co-teaches the PreDigital Book course at the [Digital Humanities Summer Insitute(dhsi.org) and is former Project Manger at the [Modernist Journals Project](modjourn.org).
+He is an Advisory Board Member of Project Muse at Johns Hopkins University Press, the Director of the [Modernist Versions Project](https://mvp.uvic.ca) and co-founder of [Open Modernisms](https://openmods.uvic.ca), an open-source web-based resource to share open-access course packs.
+He co-teaches the PreDigital Book course at the [Digital Humanities Summer Insitute(https://dhsi.org) and is former Project Manger at the [Modernist Journals Project](modjourn.org).
 With degrees in both library science and literature he publishes and teaches at the intersections of archives, libraries, book history, modernism, and periodical studies.

 Huculak's [ORCID](https://orcid.org/0000-0002-2717-1112).